Trombone: Notation

 Unlike most other brass instruments in an orchestral setting, the trombone is not usually considered a transposing instrument.
-Prior to the invention of valve systems, most brass instruments were limited to playing one overtone series at a time; altering the pitch of the instrument required manually replacing a section of tubing (called a "crook") or picking up an instrument of different length.
-Their parts were transposed according to which crook or length-of-instrument they used at any given time, so that a particular note on the staff always corresponded to a particular partial on the instrument.
-Trombones, on the other hand, have used slides since their inception.
-As such, they have always been fully chromatic, so no such tradition took hold, and trombone parts have always been notated at concert pitch (with one exception, discussed below).
-Also, it was quite common for trombones to double choir parts; reading in concert pitch meant there was no need for dedicated trombone parts.
-Note that while the fundamental sounding pitch (slide fully retracted) has remained quite consistent, the conceptual pitch of trombones has changed since their origin (e.g. Baroque A tenor = modern B-flat tenor).
+Prior to the invention of valve systems, most brass instruments were limited to playing one overtone series at a time.
+Altering the pitch of the instrument required manually replacing a section of tubing called a crook, or swapping to another instrument of a different length.
+Their parts were transposed according to which crook or instrument pitch was desired at any given time, so that a particular note on the staff always corresponded to a particular partial on the instrument.

+Trombones, on the other hand, have used slides since their inception, so they have always been fully chromatic.
+Since no such tradition of transposition was needed, orchestral trombone parts have always been notated at concert pitch.
+Reading in concert pitch also meant trombones did not require dedicated parts to double choir parts.
+While the tubing length of the tenor trombone (slide fully retracted) has remained a fairly constant 9 feet, the conceptual pitch of trombones has changed through history due to changing Pitch standards; a B♭ in modern A440 was a Baroque A.

-Trombone parts are typically notated in bass clef, though sometimes also written in tenor clef or alto clef.
-The use of alto clef is usually confined to orchestral first trombone parts, with the second trombone part written in tenor clef and the third (bass) part in bass clef.
-As the alto trombone declined in popularity during the 19th century, this practice was gradually abandoned and first trombone parts came to be notated in the tenor or bass clef.
+Trombone music is typically notated in bass clef.
+Tenor clef is often used for high passages, but not usually in jazz charts.
+In orchestra scores, some composers wrote the entire first trombone part in alto clef, and the second part in tenor clef.
+As the alto trombone declined in popularity during the 19th century, this practice was gradually abandoned and trombone parts came to be notated in the tenor or bass clef.
 Some Russian and Eastern European composers wrote first and second tenor trombone parts on one alto clef staff (the German Robert Schumann was the first to do this).
-Examples of this practice are evident in scores by Igor Stravinsky, Sergei Prokofiev, Dmitri Shostakovich.
-Trombone parts in band music are nearly exclusively notated in bass clef.
-The rare exceptions are in contemporary works intended for high-level wind bands.
+Scores by Igor Stravinsky, Sergei Prokofiev, and Dmitri Shostakovich commonly used this practice.

+Trombone parts in concert band music are nearly exclusively notated in bass clef.
+In the British brass band, trombones are treated as B♭ transposing instruments, and read transposing B♭ treble clef, sounding a major ninth below written pitch (thus reading middle C₄ produces B♭₂).

-An accomplished performer today is expected to be proficient in reading parts notated in bass clef, tenor clef, alto clef, and (more rarely) treble clef in C, with the British brass-band performer expected to handle treble clef in B♭ as well.
+An accomplished performer today is expected to read parts notated in bass, tenor, and alto clefs, and (more rarely) treble clef in C and B♭.